Parth-03/Vultures/docs/submission_final.md

 # Team Choice
 For the team choice portion we decided to implement a profile page that shows a user's name as well as their cumulative score from food posts.
 We also implemented a way to view comments that show a post, the commenter, the comment content, the data, and the comment score:

 ![](https://i.imgur.com/5Yb4p7w.jpg)

 We also made our food post form more expansive with additional fields for room number, a drop down menu of UMass buildings, and a food type field:

 ![](https://i.imgur.com/RMSCqUa.jpg)

+Finally, we added some CSS styling to our home page an feed to give a more attractive view of our site.

 # Conclusion
 One of the challenges we faced early on in the development process was transitioning from working with React to working in Django.
 As a team, we spent a lot of time learning different aspects of the framework, as well as getting certain components to work.
 One example was getting Faker to populate the database with randomly created information, which was difficult because we had different machines.
 However, we persisted and found that Django abstracted many aspects of the development process, such as building the database and handling views, which helped accelerated the project's completion.
 Looking back, it would have been useful to have worked on the project in Django from the very beginning, had we known that this was a requirement for our project.